 White Sulphur Spring National Fish Hatchery.
 For a deeper understanding of our freshwater natural resources, the White Sulphur Springs National Fish Hatchery has been in operation for over 100 years.
 Located on Route 60, just east of White Sulphur Springs, the hatchery is one of three primary broodstock stations in the country that specialize in rainbow trout.
 They ship over 8 million eggs annually to 13 states.
 They also raise freshwater mussels to help maintain water quality in streams and rivers.

 General guidelines and local knowledge insight courtesy of Bill Turner.
-Photos courtesy of Outdoor Adventures and Serenity Now Outfitters.
+Photos courtesy of Outdoor Adventures, Otters Guide Service and Serenity Now Outfitters.